jcfield-boop/homebridge-dockpro/README.md

 ## Disclaimer

-This plugin is not officially associated with SleepMe.
+This plugin is not officially associated with SleepMe (makers of ChiliPad, OOLER, and Dock Pro).
 Use at your own risk.

-## Roadmap
+## Compatibility

-Future plans for this plugin include:

-- Humidity sensor support
-- Temperature scheduling
-- Warm awake feature
-- Historical data tracking
+- Requires Homebridge v1.8.0 or later
+- Tested with Node v18+
+- Compatible with all SleepMe devices that support the developer API